liamwalsh1980/Milestone-Project-1/README.md

 (subscribe.html)

 - The subscribe form stays central and at the top of this page.
 As the screen sizes getting bigger the form adjusted in size according to the screen size.
-- The 'Thank you' image is central and re-sized on every screen size to keep in proportion.
+- The 'Autism is my Superpower' image is central and re-sized on every screen size to keep in proportion.
 - The useful links section had been adjusted slightly to fit within any screen size.

 [Back to top ⇧](#embrace-autism)